14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 AeroPress coffee makers are entirely made in the USA.

-Saving time, money, and our planet, this Ovalware cold brew coffee maker is a solid fix if you want a delicious coffee (or iced tea) with minimal effort.
+Saving time, money, and our planet, the Ovalware cold brew coffee maker is a solid fix if you want a delicious coffee (or iced tea) with minimal effort.

 Coarse coffee (or loose leaf zero waste tea) can be added to the medical-grade stainless steel filter then the glass carafe can be filled with cold water and left to brew for 12-24 hours.